sendgrid/docs/source/User_Guide/email_activity_beta.md

 * Increase storage available for up to 60 days for historical visibility within the UI by purchasing an upgrade.
 * Call all events by an email from the API with additional storage purchase.

-{% info %}
-SendGrid stores two days of Email Activity data for free.
-To increase your storage capability, you may purchase more storage [here](https://app.sendgrid.com/settings/billing).
-{% endinfo %}

 {% anchor H2 %}
 Types of email activity data